 Metal finishes are a surface treatment.
 Satin, matte, and brushed finishes are different names often used to describe the same finish, or variations of a non-shiny finish.
+Likewise, polished is another name for a shiny finish.
 Since finishes are a surface treatment, they will change with any wear, and will eventually wear away entirely.
 But finishes can be re-applied from time to time.

 During the course of wearing a wedding band it will acquire scuff marks.
 This can happen fairly early into wearing a ring, just like a pair of shoes will show scuff marks pretty quickly.
 Scuff marks (unlike scratches) are superficial – they can be seen but not felt.
 Scuff marks can be made by hard leather, wood and plastic (such as purses, briefcases, dishes, steering wheels).
 Scuff marks are a process called “burnishing”.
 Scuff marks on a matte band will be shiny, whereas scuff marks on a shiny band will be matte.
 Some people feel that they are not as obvious on a ring with a shiny finish than on a band with a matte finish.
 Scuff marks can be easily removed by re-finishing the ring.

 Scuff marks do not effect the integrity of the ring.
 So if left, the finish will take on its own patina which is considered to be the normal look of a wedding band.
 Many people take pride in this as it signifies the passage of time.